 • Good academic, judicial, and financial standing at time of application and departure

-• All students are expected to enroll in the equivalent of 12 credits while abroad
+• All students are expected to enroll in the equivalent of at least 12 credits while abroad

 The Stetson Exchange program is competitive.
 Enrollment is limited in all programs.